gsoft-inc/wl-squide/docs/references/registration/registerRemoteModules.md

 # registerRemoteModules

 Register one or many remote module(s).
-During registration, the module `register` function will be called with a `Runtime` instance and an optional `context` object.
+During the registration process, the module `register` function will be invoked with a `Runtime` instance and an optional `context` object.

 > A *remote module* is a module that is not part of the current build but is **loaded at runtime** from a remote server.